Delta Ceti

-Delta Ceti, Latinized from δ Ceti, is a single, blue-white hued star in the equatorial constellation of Cetus.
-The star's apparent visual magnitude of +4.06 means it is near to the cusp of the faintest third of the stars that are visible the ideally-placed naked eye.
+Delta Ceti is a candidate binary star system in the equatorial constellation of Cetus.
+Its name is a Bayer designation that is Latinized from δ Ceti and abbreviated Delta Cet or δ Cet.
+The star's apparent visual magnitude of +4.06 means it is generally visible to the naked eye except in places highly affected to light pollution (see Bortle scale).
 It is 0.3238 ° north of the celestial equator compared to the celestial north pole's 90 °.
 The star is positioned about 0.74 ° WNW of the spiral galaxy M77, but which at apparent magnitude 9.6 needs magnification to be made out and has an apparent size of only 0.1 ° by 0.12 °.

 Based upon an annual parallax shift of 5.02 mas as seen from Earth, it is around 650 light years from the Sun.
 Motion relative to our system's trajectory includes a highly parting vector: with a net radial velocity of about +13 km/s.
 It moves minutely across the celestial sphere - yet just over four times more in right ascension than in declination.

+Characteristics

+Delta Ceti is the bright blue star on the right.
+Messier 77 is the galaxy on the far left.
+NGC 1055 is the galaxy in the top middle.